-As of the date of this prospectus, our directors, executive officers, principal stockholders and affiliated entities beneficially own, in the aggregate, approximately 65% of our outstanding common stock.
-As a result, if some or all of them acted together, they would have the ability to exert substantial influence over the election of our Board of Directors and the outcome of issues requiring approval by our stockholders.
+Our directors, executive officers, principal stockholders and affiliated entities beneficially own, in the aggregate, approximately 65% of our outstanding voting securities as of immediately following the consummation of the Merger and the Private Placement financing.
+As a result, if some or all of them acted together, they would have the ability to exert substantial influence over the election of our board of directors and the outcome of issues requiring approval by our stockholders.
 This concentration of ownership may also have the effect of delaying or preventing a change in control of the Company that may be favored by other stockholders.
 This could prevent transactions in which stockholders might otherwise recover a premium for their shares over current market prices.